TheJaredWilcurt/inkline.io/src/views/docs/core/ColorsView/template.md

 #### Basic Colors
-Basic colors are useful when working with multiple colors.
+Basic colors are useful when working with multiple colors on the same page.
+The following basic colors are available when using the default theme.

 <i-row>
     <i-column xs="3">